 Make a Behavior Plan

 Once you have the help of a behaviorist, you can start figuring out how to deal with your dog’s aggression.
-For the most part, this means embracing positive reinforcement as a method of helping your dog to change his or her behaviors.
+For the most part, this means embracing positive reinforcement dog training as a method of helping your dog to change his or her behaviors.

 It usually takes a number of smaller steps to change the way your dog behaves.
-If your dog is usually hostile to other dogs, for example, you may want to introduce him or her to other dogs in a way that makes it impossible for him or her to react.
+If your dog is usually hostile to other dogs, for example, you may want to introduce the dogs to each other in a way that makes it impossible for him or her to react aggressively.
 When your dog reacts properly, you can praise him or her and give him or her a reward.

 Dogs are amazing when it comes to making connections about reinforcement.
-If your dog associates a behavior with a treat, your dog will continue to perform that behavior.
+If your pup associates a behavior with a dog treat, your dog will continue to perform that behavior.
 Think of this a bit like how you trained your dog to sit or stay, but instead, you’re teaching your dog now not to attack.